 - What type of role interests you?

-This will help you clearly articulate to recruitment consultancies and employers what you want to achieve from your next move.
+Knowing how to confidently answer these questions will help you clearly articulate to either recruitment consultancies or employers what you want to achieve from your next move.

 3. Do your research

 Once you are clear on the sort of role and employer you are looking for, research the organisations and available jobs that meet your criteria and assess if they will add value to your resume, career or skill set.

 Reasearch the job market to figure out what opportunities are available.
 For advice on this, a good option is to sign on with a recruitment agency in order to get in-depth tips on the current market, which organisations are hiring and how long the recruitment process is currently taking.
 Ask for any market update and salary information and sign up for job alerts that match your chosen job criteria.

 By being well-networked, you’ll not only be able to tap into the 'hidden' job market; you’ll also be giving yourself a real advantage over other candidates.
 Your network should include anyone who can assist you with a job search or career move — from past and present co-workers and bosses to colleagues from business associations and friends.
 Attend industry events or special networking sessions and use tools like LinkedIn to expand your professional social circle.

 5. Keep learning